FDA to soon authorize Pfizer's COVID booster shot for younger kids - NYT | Health

 It is unclear how much demand there is for the third dose in the age group.
 Just 28.8% of children aged 5 to 11 are fully vaccinated, according to data from the U.S. Centers for Disease Control and Prevention.
 A meeting of outside vaccine experts on an advisory committee to the Centers for Disease Control and Prevention has been scheduled for Thursday, the report https://www.nytimes.com/2022/05/16/us/politics/fda-pfizer-booster-children.html?searchResultPosition=1 said.

-Pfizer, BioNTech and the FDA did not immediately respond to Reuters' requests for comment.
+The FDA declined to comment, while Pfizer and BioNTech did not respond to requests for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)